doughgle/illuminatio/README.md

 ## Compatibility

-illuminatio 1.1 was tested using:
+illuminatio has been tested with the following Python versions:
+- Python 3.8
+- Python 3.9
+- Python 3.10

-- python 3.5.2
+- Python 3.11
-- pip 19.2.1
+- Python 3.12

-illuminatio 1.1 is confirmed to be working properly with the following kubernetes environments:
+illuminatio is confirmed to be working properly with the following kubernetes environments:
 - minikube v0.34.1, kubernetes v1.13.3
 - Google Kubernetes Engine, v1.12.8-gke.10
 - kubeadm 1.15.0-00, kubernetes v1.15.2